 Head of the First Terrorism Circuit of the Cairo Criminal Court

-Fahmy's decisions impact not just defendants but also their children, mothers, fathers, and spouses.
-When Fahmy decided to keep Solafa Sallam and her husband, Hossam el-Sayyad, in seemingly endless pre-trial detention, in violation of Egypt's Code of Criminal Procedure (Article 488) and Child Law as well as Article 3 (1) of the UN Convention on the Rights of the Child, he deprived their 7-year old son, Khaled, of his parents.
+Fahmy's decisions have impacted not just defendants but also their families.
+When Fahmy decided to keep Solafa Sallam and her husband, Hossam el-Sayyad, in extended pre-trial detention, for their peaceful journalistic writing, in violation of Egypt's Code of Criminal Procedure (Article 488) and Child Law as well as Article 3 (1) of the UN Convention on the Rights of the Child, he deprived their 7-year old son, Khaled, of both his parents.

 Fahmy also took part in prosecuting Egyptian politicians and opposition leaders.
 He presided over the trial of the late president Mohamed Morsi, whom the current Egyptian regime deposed.
 Fahmy frequently screamed at President Morsi.

 In one session, he ordered him to "Shut up!
 I do not want to hear a voice."
 On June 17, 2019, Morsi died in the courtroom before Fahmy who, according to a detailed statement from the Egyptian Front for Human Rights, played a deliberate role "in the slow killing of Mursi", including by ignoring his complaints about inhumane treatment in prison, insisting on a punishingly rigorous trial schedule and denying him medical care.

 Fahmy also shares responsibility for the death of Mahdy Akif, the former Supreme Leader of the Muslim Brotherhood, who died in pre-trial detention at the age of 89, after Fahmy ignored multiple medical reports that Akif's pancreatic cancer necessitated his release.